mjhea0/mjhea0.github.com/source/_posts/2017-04-18-developing-and-testing-microservices-with-docker.markdown

 1. **Error handling**: Right now errors are being thrown, but there really isn't much info in the response as to why, which makes debugging difficult.
 Be a good citizen and handle your errors properly since you may not always have access to the code base from a different service.
 1. **DRY**: The code could be refactored in places, especially the tests.

 Grab the final code from the [node-docker-api](https://github.com/mjhea0/node-docker-api) repo.
 Comment below.
-Cheers
+Cheers!